-- a) The Company has established an Audit Committee which complies with Recommendation 4.1. - The Audit Committee consist of two nonexecutive Directors both of whom are

-- independent Directors.
-The members of the Audit Committee are Mrs Taylor and Mr King. - 2) The Chairman of the Committee is Mrs Taylor who is an independent director. - 3) A copy of the Charter of the Audit Committee is available on the Company's website. - The qualifications and experience of each Audit Committee member are shown in the Directors' Report. - 5) The number of meetings and attendance by each Committee member is included in the Directors' Report.
+- The Company has established a two member Audit Committee which otherwise complies with Recommendation 4.1. - The Audit Committee consist of two nonexecutive Directors both of whom are independent Directors.
+The members of the Audit Committee are Ms Taylor and Mr King. - 2) The Chairman of the Committee is Ms Taylor who is an independent director. - A copy of the Charter of the Audit Committee is available on the Company's website. - The qualifications and experience of each Audit Committee member are shown in the Directors' Report. - The number of meetings and attendance by each Committee member is included in the Directors' Report.